pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 to execute a scan daily at 3:00 AM, the value is `0 3 * * *`
 - `START-DEADLINE`: The period of time beyond the scheduled start time when scans can be started if they did not start on time.
 If this period elapses, the scheduled scan is skipped.
 - `SUCESSFUL-RETENTION`: The number of successful recurring scan executions to keep in Kubernetes.
-- `WORKSPACESIZE`: The size of the workspace used when scanning images.
+- `WORKSPACE-SIZE`: The size of the workspace used when scanning images.
 This is created as a Kubernetes PVC.
 This depends mostly on the size of the vulnerability database, the number of images to be scanned, and the output of the vulnerability scanner. `3Gi` is the recommended starting point.
 - `RESULTS-REPOSITORY`: The registry URL where results are uploaded.
 For example, `my.registry/scan-results`.
 - `STEPS-FROM-IVS-TEMPLATE`: The steps to execute to scan the list of the container images.
 See [IVS samples](ivs-custom-samples.hbs.md) for commonly used samples.